casper-network/docs-archive/workflow/two-party-multi-sig.rst

 The state of information like the ``Account`` configuration on a Casper blockchain is stored in a `Merkle Tree <https://docs.casperlabs.io/en/latest/glossary/M.html#merkle-tree>`_ and is a snapshot of the blockchain's `Global State <https://docs.casperlabs.io/en/latest/implementation/global-state.html>`_.
 The representation of ``Global State`` for a given ``Block`` can be computed by executing the ``Deploys`` (including ``Transfers``) within the ``Block`` and its ancestors.
 The root node of the Merkle Tree identifying a particular state is called the ``state-root-hash`` and is stored in every executed ``Block``.

-To check that our account was configured correctly we need the ``state-root-hash`` corresponding to the block that contains our deploy.
+To check that your account was configured correctly, you need the ``state-root-hash`` corresponding to the block that contains your deploy.
-To obtain the ``state-root-hash``, we must:
+To obtain the ``state-root-hash``:

 1. Confirm the execution status of the deploy and obtain the hash of the block containing it.
 (Refer `Checking Deploy Status <http://127.0.0.1:8000/dapp-dev-guide/querying.html#deploy-status>`_)
 2. Query the block containing the deploy to obtain the corresponding ``state_root_hash`` (Refer `Getting Block Information <https://docs.casperlabs.io/en/latest/dapp-dev-guide/querying.html#getting-block-information>`_)

-We will use the ``state_root_hash`` and the ``hex-encoded-public-key`` of the Main account to query the network for the account and check its configuration.
+Use the ``state_root_hash`` and the ``hex-encoded-public-key`` of the Main account to query the network for the account and check its configuration.

 .. code-block:: bash